Honors Faculty FAQs

 - What is TAP?

 The UCLA Transfer Alliance Program (TAP) gives priority consideration to community college students throughout California who have completed Honors Program requirements to transfer at the junior level into the UCLA College of Letters and Science.
 (In the case of Mt.
 SAC, this means Program Certification.)
 Students who qualify for TAP are admitted at a significantly higher rate than non-TAP applicants.
 In addition, TAP applicants are eligible to receive special scholarships from UCLA.
-For more information, follow this link.
+For more information, visit the UCLA Transfer Alliance Program.

 - What is NCHC?

 The National Collegiate Honors Council (NCHC) is a national consortium of Honors programs in both 4- and 2-year universities.
 The NCHC sets standards for Honors courses and programs, and sponsors an annual conference with workshop and research opportunities.
-For more information on NCHC, follow this link.
+Visit the NCHC website for more information.

 - What is HTCC?

 The HTCC (Honors Transfer Council of California) is a consortium of Honors Programs in more than fifty California community colleges.
 HTCC negotiates special transfer agreements linking community college Honors programs to specific universities, serves as a forum for Honors directors and counselors to share best practices, and sponsors an annual Research Conference that enables community college students to present their research and be published.
-For more information, follow this link.
+Visit the HTCC website for more information.

 - What is PTK?

 Phi Theta Kappa (PTK) is the international Honor Society of the two year colleges.
 PTK requires a 3.5 GPA to join the society.
 PTK sponsors a year-long study topic, the Honors In Action project, in which students develop their leadership, scholarship, community, and service skills.
 Mt.
 SAC’s PTK chapter, Alpha Omega Alpha, has been a top award winner in the past, and PTK officers have been recognized nationally.
-For more information about PTK, follow this link.
+Visit the PTK website for more information.

 - Who decides who teaches an Honors course?